Kmeakin/walrus-report/src/95-typing-rules.md

 \
 \end{mathpar}

-If the premise of a rule refers to "occurs", this rule only applies to that instance of the expression
+TODO: put this somewhere else: If the premise of a rule refers to "occurs", this rule only applies to that instance of the expression

-\begin{mathpar}
+### Definitions
+TODO

+### Expressions
+\begin{mathparpagebreakable}
 \inferrule*[right=BoolLit]
 { }
 {\Gamma \vdash bool : \textbf{Bool}}